gabrielnguyen2603/Stock-Portfolio-Optimization/README.md

 ---

 *This project represents a comprehensive application of quantitative finance principles to real-world portfolio management, suitable for both educational and professional purposes.*

+---
+# ⚠️ Important Note on Data

+**This notebook fetches live financial data.
+The results of your analysis will be different from the original author's.**

+The analysis window is set to exactly 5 years *prior to the date you run the code*.
+For example:

+* If you run this on **October 18, 2025**, the data will be from **October 18, 2020 – October 18, 2025**.
+* If you run this on **December 1, 2025**, the data will be from **December 1, 2020 – December 1, 2025**.

+Because the dataset changes every day, all calculations, including **annual returns, volatility, Sharpe ratios, and optimal portfolio weights, will change**.
+This is expected behavior.